inkdropapp/docs-old/src/pages/manual/searching-notes.md

 -"foo bar"
 ```

-Note that you can't specify excluding modifiers only without including condition.
+Note that you can't specify excluding modifiers only without including conditions.